-Because we are considering correlations in the time series of the same variable, ρ is called the autocorrelation coefficient.
-A positive value for ρ implies that a movement in one direction in one day is likely to be followed by another movement in the same direction the next day.
+Because we are considering correlations in the time series of the same variable, $\rho$ is called the autocorrelation coefficient, or the serial autocorrelation coefficient.
+A positive value for $\rho$ implies that a movement in one direction in one day is likely to be followed by another movement in the same direction the next day.
 A positive autocorrelation signals the existence of a trend.
 In this case, Equation (3.8) shows that the two-day variance is greater than the one obtained by the square root of time rule.

-A negative value for ρ implies that a movement in one direction in one day is likely to be followed by a movement in the other direction the next day.
+A negative value for $\rho$ implies that a movement in one direction in one day is likely to be followed by a movement in the other direction the next day.
 So, prices tend to revert back to a mean value.
-A negative autocorrelation signals mean reversion.
-In this case, the two-day variance is less than the one obtained by the square root of time rule.
+A negative autocorrelation signals

 A fundamental assumption of the random walk hypothesis of market returns is that returns from one time period to the next are statistically independent.
-This assumption implies a.
-6.80%b.
-5.83%
+This assumption implies